tacoman/guardbook-scrapers/README.md

-This is just a simple scraper for the 2019 NPSL Member's Cup rosters.
+This repo contains a scraper for the 2019 NPSL Members Cup Rosters and the DCFC headshots on detcityfc.com.
 To use, install Colly:

 ```
 go get -u github.com/gocolly/colly/...
 ```

-Now build scraper.go.
+For rosters: run scraper.go.
 The resulting JSON file is compatible with the Hooligan Hymnal/Guardbook's FOES MAD feature.

+For headshots: run headshots.go.
+This will output one JPEG per player into the current directory.